lemehovskiy/parallax-background/README.md

 ### Data Attribute Settings

-In parallaxBackground you can add settings using the data-parallax-background attribute.
-You still need to call new ParallaxBackground(selector) to initialize parallaxBackground on the element.
+In parallax-background you can add settings using the data-parallax-background attribute.
+You still need to call new ParallaxBackground(selector) to initialize parallax-background on the element.

 Example: